Best Razor for Men of 2021

 In this metric, we evaluated the overall build quality of each product, including the handle materials, the initial blade quality, and the connection points between the handles and the blades or cartridges.
 We won't go into blade sharpness or long-term durability, since there are so many variables like hair and skin coarseness, shaving cream type, and rinsing and storing habits that can vary from person to person.
 We focus on each model's initial quality and durability for a handful of shaves throughout our testing period.

 Leading the way in this metric are the two safety razors in our lineup, the Bevel Safety, and the Vikings Blade The Godfather Stonehenge.
 The Bevel is constructed with a chromium-plated solid brass handle, while the Godfather Stonehenge is made from 304L stainless steel.
-Both products have a heavy-duty heft to them and inspire confidence in their durability.
+Both products have a heavy-duty feel to them and inspire confidence in their durability.
 Both also are designed to use easily replaceable double-edge blades that are typically affordable and can be mixed and matched to suit your skin and hair type.

 Next up is the Harry's Razor 2X.
 This model has an aesthetically pleasing design that is sleeker and simpler than most other refillable cartridge designs.
 The ergonomic rubber handle is available in several colors, and the interface between the handle and the blade cartridge is engaged with a simple click that is much easier than other models.
 This product feels well-engineered and well constructed and seems higher-end than most other cartridge designs.
 The Gillette Proglide also has a balanced, hefty feel to it, which conveys a sense of quality not found in the disposable models.